oljimenez/vanilla-icecream/README.md

 - You can also mix them, but be "CAREFUL" because you can end up with some rewritten style

 Step 2.2:
-- The return component have 2 added props.
-One is `variant` and the other is `as`
+- The return component has 2 additional props in addition to the properties of your sprinkles and the default properties of the component.
+One is `variant` and the other is `as`.
 - `variant` give you the ability to select the variant of the component
 - `as` give you the ability to change the type of the component.